-For many children, a school uniform feels very different from the clothes they usually wear.
-The labels or the type of fabric can upset children with sensory sensitivities.
-If your child practises wearing the uniform ahead of time, you can work out a way round these sensitivities.
-It might be as simple as removing labels, or finding another fabric your child can wear under the uniform to reduce irritation.
+School uniforms can upset autistic children with sensory sensitivities.
+If your child practises wearing the uniform, you can work out how to handle their sensitivities.
+Options might include removing labels, washing uniforms with fabric softener, or letting your child wear something under the uniform.
 Or you could get second-hand school uniforms, which are worn in and feel softer on the skin.

-Being organised and ready for when your child starts school will ease the stress and help things go well.
 It’s a good idea to make sure you and your child have everything you need well in advance.
-Schools usually give you a comprehensive list of what your child needs, which means you can buy – or make or borrow – things in plenty of time.
+Schools usually give you a comprehensive list of what children need, which means you can buy – or make or borrow – things in plenty of time.

-Starting school can be tiring and confusing for any child.
-You might see an increase in rigid or repetitive behaviour, or your child might have tantrums if you ask her to do something.
-The tips below might help during the first few weeks.
+Starting school can be tiring and confusing for all children.
+Your autistic child might react by behaving in more rigid or repetitive ways, or they might have tantrums if you ask them to do something.
+Here are some tips to help in the first few weeks.

-- When your child gets home from school, give him half an hour to settle before starting any usual routines.
-You might find that your child needs longer at the end of the week when he’s really tired.
+- When your child gets home from school, give them half an hour before starting any routines.
+Your child might need even longer at the end of the week when they’re really tired.

 - Give your child extra time to process and respond to instructions.

-- Try not to ask your child lots of questions about school.
+- Try not to ask your child a lot of questions about school.

-- Use a communication book or exchange regular emails with your child’s class teacher or aide to make the link between school and home.
-This can help to highlight a potential problem or solve any problems quickly.
+- Use a communication book or app or exchange regular emails with your child’s teacher or aide as often as you need to.
+This can highlight potential problems or solve problems quickly.

-- Ask for your child to have a buddy to support her at school.
+- Ask for your child to have a buddy for support at school.

-- Make sure your child has a safe place to go if he feels overwhelmed.
+- Make sure your child has a safe place to go if they feel overwhelmed.

 - Give your child a help card.
-This is a visual reminder to your child to ask an adult for help when she needs it.
-A help card can help your child feel less stressed and anxious when she gets overwhelmed.
+This card reminds your child to ask an adult for help.
+It can help your child feel less stressed and anxious when they get overwhelmed.

-- Ask the teacher to give your child short, timed breaks during which your child can do his favourite activity or de-stress for a few minutes.
-If your child doesn’t speak much, a ‘break’ card that he can use when things feel overwhelming might help.
+- Ask the teacher to give your child short, timed breaks so your child can do their favourite activity or de-stress for a few minutes.
+If your child doesn’t speak much, they could use a ‘break’ card when things feel overwhelming.